Co-Founders Dee Brazil-Dale and Michael Aureli

 The organization is currently led by Judith S. Wooten, who was named president and CEO of Arkansas Hospice on July 28, 2011.

-Since its start, Arkansas Hospice has grown from one location in North Little Rock to eight offices and three inpatient centers that touch more than 30 counties.
+Since its start, Arkansas Hospice has grown from one location in North Little Rock to nine offices and three inpatient centers that touch more than 30 counties.
 With its corporate office at 14 Parkstone Circle in North Little Rock, Arkansas Hospice is now the largest hospice organization in the state.

 Tuesday, Jan.
 17, 2017, marked Arkansas Hospice's 25th anniversary.
 To learn more about this special milestone, please click here